MacIver-Lab/Ergodic-Information-Harvesting/README.md

   - Set `USE_PUBLISHED_DATASET = 1` to show the data we published.
 Alternatively, use `USE_PUBLISHED_DATASET = 0` if the simulation data for figure 1 has been created through step 1
 - Run the MATLAB code

-You should see new MATLAB figure panel pops up contains figure 1 panels and PDF(s) will be saved under `./FigureOutput/fig1/`.
+You should see a new MATLAB figure containing Figure 1 panels.
+PDF(s) will be saved under `./FigureOutput/fig1/`.